leandrosardi/my-ruby-deployer/README.md

 3. **Parallel execution**: Deploying to a fleet of app servers?
 Pampa Deployer can run each deployment task concurrently across those servers and uses connection pooling for speed.

-4. **Server roles**: Your application may need many different types of servers: a database server, an app server, two web servers, and a job queue work server, for example.
-Pampa Deployer lets you tag each server with one or more roles, so you can control what tasks are executed where.
+4. **Server deploying profiles**: Your application may need many different types of servers: a database server, an app server, two web servers, and a job queue work server, for example.
+Pampa Deployer lets you tag each server with one or more deploying profiles, so you can control what tasks are executed where.

 5. Everything in **Pampa Deployer** comes down to running SSH or Powershell commands on remote servers.
 On the one hand, that makes Pampa Deployer simple.
 On the other hand, if you aren't comfortable SSH-ing into a Linux box and doing stuff on the command-line, then **Pampa Deployer** is probably not for you.